pkmn/engine/docs/DESIGN.md

   with different arguments and in different order than the cartridge).
 - implements any **bugs** Pokémon Showdown's codebase includes.
-- implements the **modifications** required by Pokémon Showdown's "Standard" ruleset (e.g. Endless Battle Clause, Sleep Clause Mod, etc), including its handling of glitches and desyncs.
+- implements the **modifications** required by Pokémon Showdown's "Standard" ruleset (e.g. Endless Battle Clause, Sleep/Freeze/Desync/Switch Priority Clause Mod, etc).

 As a result, when compiled with `-Dshowdown` enabled the pkmn engine should exactly match the behavior of Pokémon Showdown instead of the cartrige (this is verified through the integration